About my cancer:

 The first regimen I tried was Xeloda oral chemo.
 I was on a one week on/one week off routine.
 I took 4000 mg each day of my “on” week (8 pills).
 I also received monthly infusions of Zometa.
 In January of 2013 I had to stop Zometa because of negative side effects and switched successfully to Xgeva injections which I tolerate much better.

 In April of 2013 though the Xeloda did shrink my cancer (confirmed via PET scan) it stopped working.
 My tumor markers were slowly rising.
 I needed to try something else.
-I have started a new cocktail of Aromasin and Afinitor and continue with the monthly Xgeva injections.
+I started a new cocktail of Aromasin and Afinitor and continued with the monthly Xgeva injections.

 I am thankful for the doctors and scientists who provide me with medications, personal guidance, and research to rationally fight that which ails me.

-I am grateful for my loving husband Clarke, my three children (now ages 14, 11, and 7), beloved parents, friends, doctors, and my readers who have supported me and my chronicle here.
+I am grateful for my loving husband Clarke, my three children (now ages 16, 12, and 8), parents, friends, doctors, and my readers who have supported me and my chronicle here.